subvisual/space-warp-hackathon/README.md

 ### NFT.Storage

-For the visual representation for the NFTs for the Chicken Bonds, we used [NFT.Storage](https://nft.storage) in order to host the assets
+For the visual representation of NFTs for Chicken Bonds, we used [NFT.Storage](https://nft.storage) in order to host the assets

 ---